 Productivity hints, tips, hacks and tricks for graduate students and professors.
 Contents Jump to: My philosophy: Optimize transaction costs Distilled into empirically-wrought principles, my high-level advice is: Reduce transaction costs to engaging in productive behavior.

 Young writers should calibrate their reading of Elements in light of criticism from linguistic experts.
 Experts claim that the good parts of Strunk and White are common sense.
+I take issue only with their application of the modifier common.
+Precision and clarity.
 10 tips on how to give an academic talk.
 The biggest mistake academics make is misjudging their audience.

 The experiment involved a hanging pallet of meat that, when touched, sent an electric shock througout the entire chimp cage.
 At first, the chimps responded with bewilderment every time one of them grabbed the meat and the shock rippled through the cage.
 Eventually, the chimps realized that the shocks came from the meat.
 The chimps began to attack and beat, savagely even, any chimp that approached the meat, and over time, fewer beatings were necessary.
+At this point, the experimenter began to replace the chimps, one by one, with chimps that had never been shocked.
+Naturally, when this new chimp went for the curiously untouched meat right before his eyes, he was attacked.
 How to peer review scientfic work.
 Avoid decision fatigue I've written a few hundred peer reviews.

 The dominant factor in whether I wrote a high- or low-quality review was decision fatigue.
 Decision fatigue impacts far more than peer review.
 As humans, we make decisions all day long.
-Each decision draws from a finite (but replenishable) cognitive resource.
 A Ph.D. thesis proposal is a contract.
 Thesis statement A thesis is a single sentence.

-There's a simple formula for the optimal GPA in grad school: 3 qualities of successful Ph.D. students: Perseverance, tenacity and cogency.
+There's a simple formula for the optimal GPA in grad school: Optimal GPA = Minimum Required GPA + ε Anything higher implies time that could have been spent on research was wasted on classes.
+3 qualities of successful Ph.D. students: Perseverance, tenacity and cogency.
 What doesn't matter There's a ruinous misconception that a Ph.D. must be smart.

 Blog.might.net.
 Meeting notes: Small thoughts on large cohorts.
 Pull-based research The pull-based cohort model is researcher-centric.
-The researcher designs the study.
 Obtaining LaTeX.
 LaTeX for the impatient.